 There are many different types of passes in soccer.
-We will cover each on below.
+We will cover each of them below.

 A backheel is a special pass where the passer uses the back of the foot to pass the ball to a teammate behind them.
 This move has become more popularized as some of the best professional players utilize the pass.